moretrim/ported-hpm-dismantlement/README.markdown

 - Cherry-pick the `LUN`/`LUA` core removal fix from upstream HPM.
 This fix has also been expanded to all outstanding `LUN` (Lunda) & `LUA` (Luang Prabang) mix-ups.
 This ensures the correct removal of Lunda cores when organising the Congo and Zambia.

+- Spoils-of-dismantlement countries will no longer have access to the fast-forward Westernisation decision provided by HFM past 1905.
+This prevents e.g. a British-released India from Westernising in the time it takes before being handed over to its new colonial masters, which would subsequently receive all regions as states instead of colonies.

 ### 0.1